Some parents will receive a diagnosis after their child is born.

-- a problem during birth, for example if the baby did not get enough oxygen, or was born too early
+- something during birth - for example if the baby did not get enough oxygen, or was born too early

 - a childhood illness or physical accident during early childhood.